leanprover-community/lean4game/README.md

 For game developers, there is a work-in-progress Documentation: [Create a Game](DOCUMENTATION.md).
 Best to talk with us directly.

-For the game engine itself, the documentations is missing currently.
+For the game engine itself, documentation is missing currently.

 ## NPM Scripts